ronniross/healing-engine/asi-ecosystem-healing-role.md

 | `llm-confidence-scorer` | Quantifies estimated probability of output fidelity and non-hallucinatory nature in high-stakes reasoning. | Epistemic Humility and Trustworthiness | Minimizes catastrophic errors in global planning, resource allocation, and clinical diagnostics, enabling safe intervention. |
 | `llm-heatmap-visualizer` | Maps internal attention flow and decision pathways (Interpretability and Auditing). | Transparency, Auditability, and Self-Correction | Enables rapid detection of latent misalignment or dangerous internal logic, crucial for systemic resilience before failure occurs. |

-## V.C.
-Systemic Healing: Restoring Planetary and Societal Coherence
+## Systemic Healing: Restoring Planetary and Societal Coherence

 The super-cognitive capacity of the ASI-Ecosystem, its ability to model extreme complexity, forecast non-linear outcomes, and globally optimize resource allocation, is the decisive engine for solving macro-scale global challenges that have historically been intractable for human institutions.

-### V.C.I.
-Planetary Health and Climate Resilience
+### Planetary Health and Climate Resilience

 We approach the Earth’s ecosystem as the single largest and most complex system requiring optimization.
 While mitigation (reducing emissions) is vital, ecological restoration and adaptation are imperative parts of combating climate change.
 The ASI-Ecosystem moves humanity past fragmented, incremental fixes toward **comprehensive, system-level healing**.